TechWithRamaa/Tiny-Image-Generator-Using-Diffusion-Models/README.md

 # Tiny-Image-Generator-Using-Diffusion-Models
 Building a tiny image generator based on Diffusion models and learning to speed up generation process while taking prompt or context from users

+implements a U-Net architecture for image denoising within the context of Diffusion Models using PyTorch.
+It integrates context features and time embeddings to enhance image generation, effectively learning temporal and contextual dependencies.
+The model comprises an initial convolutional layer, a down-sampling path, embedding layers for time and context, an up-sampling path, and a final output layer.
+The diffusion process utilizes a constructed noise schedule, and the sampling function iteratively refines images while visualizing the denoising progression.
+Overall, this implementation serves as a powerful tool for generative modeling tasks in computer vision.